arndttigges/GameOfThree/README.md

 * I had problems with the conversion of the Kafka messages to my DTOs.
 After some time I had given up and hereby accept the minus point
 * the Kafka settings are very simple and guaranteed not optimal
-* Kafka messages do not have any authentication etc. The identification is done via the gameId
+* Kafka messages do not have any encryption etc. The identification is done via the gameId
 * I have a consistency problem getting and creating games from other players.
 I think there are good solutions for this, possibly with the callbacks.
 But I have little experience and have decided for the naive variant to solve the problem. (delete it again)
-* i do not test kafka in a test directly. a ct test should be added.
+* i do not test kafka in a test directly. a ct test could be added.

 ## GUI